ghc-proposals/ghc-proposals/proposals/0651-ffi-profiling.rst

     profiling → profiled
               | unprofiled

+In theory one could do without these changes by splitting profiled/non-profiled imports into different modules and changing their behaviour via the the flags described below.
+However I think this would be more cumbersome and less explicit.
+Which makes defining the profiling behaviour as part of the import the better choice in my opinion.

 Setting profiling behaviour on a per-module basis:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `-funprofiled-safe-ffi` will mark safe ffi/interruptible calls as unprofiled.
+* ``-funprofiled-safe-ffi`` will mark safe ffi/interruptible calls as unprofiled.
-* `-fprofiled-safe-ffi` will mark safe ffi/interruptible calls as profiled.
+* ``-fprofiled-safe-ffi`` will mark safe ffi/interruptible calls as profiled.

 Calls will be marked as profiled/unprofiled independent of the their import declaration if
 these flags are used.
 They don't affect unsafe ffi calls at all.

+These flags eliminate the need to annotate all ffi imports manually when trying to find out where time is
+spent, as they can be enabled on a per package/module basis or even for a full build.

 To give a few examples ::